moliver28/research-handbook/content/handbook/security/security-assurance/governance/automation-library.md

 This page is intended to provide a jumping off point for what components of Security Assurance have been automated and are available for use by team members.
 It includes ad-hoc automations that should be triggered by team members whenever desired as well as ongoing scheduled automations in place.

-If you have more ideas about what could be automated, please open an issue in
+If you have more ideas about what could be automated, please open an issue in the [Security Assurance Automation project](https://gitlab.com/gitlab-com/gl-security/security-assurance/governance-and-field-security/governance/security-assurance-automation-subgroup/security-assurance-automation).

 ## Layout